fourWayz/decentralized-social/README.md

    ```

    ### Explanation of the `registerUser` function
-   This function ensures that users can register on the platform with a unique username and provides transparency by emitting an event upon successful registration.
+   This function is declared with the `registerUser` name, taking a single argument `_username` of type string which represents the username of the user registering.
+It is declared as `external`, meaning it can be called from outside the contract.
+It ensures that users can register on the platform with a unique username and provides transparency by emitting an event upon successful registration.
    Additionally, it enforces security by verifying that the user is not already registered and that the provided username is not empty.

+   - `require(!users[msg.sender].isRegistered, "User is already registered")` : This line ensures that the user calling the function (msg.sender) is not already
+    registered.
+It checks if the `isRegistered` flag in the users mapping for the caller's address is false.
+If it's true, meaning the user is already registered,
+    it will revert the transaction with the error message "User is already registered".

+   - `require(bytes(_username).length > 0, "Username should not be empty")` : This line ensures that the `_username` parameter passed to the function is not empty.
+It checks if the length of the byte representation of the username is greater than 0.
+If it's not, it will revert the transaction with the error message "Username should not be empty".

+   - `users[msg.sender] = User({username: _username, userAddress: msg.sender, isRegistered: true})` : If the input validation passes, a new User struct is created and stored in the users mapping with the caller's address (msg.sender) as the key.
+The username field of the struct is set to the `_username` parameter passed to the function, the `userAddress` is set to `msg.sender`, and the `isRegistered` flag is set to true, indicating that the user is now registered.

+  - `emit UserRegistered(msg.sender, _username)` : After successfully registering the user, an event `UserRegistered` is emitted.
+This allows external parties to listen for this event and take appropriate actions, such as updating UIs or performing additional logic.

 ## Creating Posts
    ### Implementation details of creating posts